dgf/dmx-webclient/README.md

 dynamic JavaScript client on /org.digitalmemex.dmx-webclient/index.html

-reveal the webclient.js script topic in the DM4 webclient and start coding
+reveal application topics in the DM4 webclient and start coding

 ## Requirements